Last updated on September 12th, 2023

 Still, we managed to visit the Royal Palace and a few Buddhist pagodas, night market, do a river walk, go on a city tour and check out a rooftop bar.

 Rooftop bars in Phnom Penh, by the way, can help you not only get to know the city from above but distract from the capital’s routine.
 Visit SORA – the tallest rooftop bar in the entire country.
 Its location on the 37th-floor guarantees sweeping views and stunning sunset.

-For other attractions in Phnom Penh, you can go on a cruise on Mekong River or boat trip around Phnom Penh.
-We also wanted to do that but after witnessing how locals threw trash in the river, bathed in it and pooped in it, we changed our mind.
+For other attractions in Phnom Penh, you can go on a cruise on the Mekong River or boat trip around Phnom Penh.
+We also wanted to do that but after witnessing how locals threw trash in the river, bathed in it, and pooped in it, we changed our mind.
 We are too sensitive, you know.
 Seeing all that stuff takes all the enthusiasm away.